SHERBROOKE SUNS CONTACT DETAILS

 The Junior Representative Working Group takes direction from, and reports to, the Sherbrooke Board of Management, and is responsible for implementing necessary procedures to facilitate the operation of the program.
 Duties such as distributing uniforms, recording player details at tryouts, ensuring players are registered, ensuring official paperwork for Coaches and Team Managers is in order, and that all teams have the required equipment and information.
 The Working Group are all volunteers that are working to provide a great basketball experience for players and their families.
 Functions performed by the Working Group include:

 Training sessions are held twice a week throughout the season.
-Training will be on a Sunday for two (2) hours and midweek for one (1) hour.
+Training will be on Sundays and midweek.
 Training is at Upwey High School stadium.
 Players need to arrive at training at least 15 minutes before the start time or as otherwise directed by the Coach.
 If there is a group training on your court when you arrive, do not take to the court until your appointed time.

 Sherbrooke understands that some family events or illness can cause missed training sessions, but there are no other valid excuses.
 For example, sleepovers, parties, etc., are not acceptable reasons for missing training.
 If you are injured, you are still expected to attend training sessions and games.
 Please inform your Coach or Team Manager as early as possible, with a valid reason, if you cannot attend a training or game.